 Upland Inspiration

-Over the years I have been inspired by a few periodicals.
-Magazines such as Gun Dog and its short-lived sister magazine Wing & Shot, were the greatest resources for gun dog training and upland inspiration of their time, (early 1980’s).
+Over the years I have been inspired by a few outdoor periodicals.
+Upland magazines such as Gun Dog and its short-lived sister magazine Wing & Shot, were the greatest resources for gun dog training and upland inspiration of their time, (early 1980’s).

 There are destination hunts of the rich and famous – lodges for people that like to “dabble” in hunting.
-Magazines such as Sporting Classics or Covey Rise are rife with these hunts.
+Magazines such as Grey’s Journal, Sporting Classics, or Covey Rise are rife with these hunts.
 Oh, they’re nice to thumb through for a glimpse at beautiful guns and dogs in breath-taking venues.
-The participants don’t own - let alone train - the dogs they’re strolling behind across these manicured grounds resembling an arboretum.
-Folks that treat hunting more as a stylized activity where the main focus seems to be being “seen” in its participation.
+The participants are photographed idealistically as they stroll through neatly manicured grounds resembling an arboretum.
+They generally don’t own - let alone train - the stylish dogs they’re hunting with.
+These folks treat hunting more as a posh activity where the main focus is to be “seen” in its participation.
 The photography is stunning, indeed, but after drooling over all of the eye-candy, for those with a modest income, there is not much to be gained.

 In case you were thinking that all magazines are the same in that respect, let me assure you that that isn’t true.